trent-fisher/zap_training_docs/src/crm/leads.md

 ---

-## Managing the State Machine (Admin Function)

 ### Accessing State Machine Settings

 Navigate to: **Admin → Ref Data → State Machine**

-### Adding New Status Transitions

-1. Click **"Add State Machine"** button
-2. Select **Current Status** from dropdown
-3. Use the **PickList** to select which statuses can be transitioned to
-   - Left column: Available statuses
-   - Right column: Selected statuses (will be allowed transitions)
-4. Move statuses between columns using arrow buttons
-5. Click **"Add State Machine"**

-**Note:** Only administrators should modify the State Machine as it affects the entire team's workflow.

 ---

-## Troubleshooting

-**Can't move lead to desired status**
-- Check State Machine to see valid transitions
-- Ensure you're following the proper workflow sequence
-- Contact administrator if status transition is missing

-**Can't move lead to "Interested"**
-- Ensure a contact exists for this lead
-- Use "Create Contact" button if needed

-**Lead not appearing in search**
-- Check spelling
-- Try searching by different field
-- Verify lead exists in system

-**Assignment not saving**
-- Ensure agent is selected
-- Click Save button
-- Refresh page to verify

-**Status seems stuck**
-- Review State Machine workflow
-- Verify you're at the correct current status
-- Check if prerequisites are met (e.g., contact created)

----

 ## Support

-For additional assistance with the Leads module or State Machine configuration, contact your system administrator or refer to the main CRM documentation.
+For additional assistance with the Leads page or State Machine configuration, contact your system administrator or refer to the main CRM documentation.